 There are a lot of digital advertising channels available to help you generate more leads.
 The primary options are:

 - Lead form ads.
 You can deliver these ads through networks like Google Search, Facebook, and LinkedIn.
 They allow someone to subscribe to your newsletter without stopping what they’re doing.

 - Native ads.
 These ads look like normal content instead of an ad.
 That’s why it’s essential to make sure the landing page includes relevant content instead of just a pitch to subscribe to your newsletter because people who click native ads are in content consumption mode.
 Share a web-based issue of your newsletter with a subscription form at the bottom.

 Website visitor identification converts up to 40 percent of your anonymous website visitors into leads even if they don’t fill out a form.
 You can also collect other data (e.g., automotive details and homeownership).
 If you decide to accept advertisers, this information can be valuable when putting together a sales pitch.

 Many of the top newsletters use referral programs to get their subscribers to refer their friends.
 The Hustle made this newsletter marketing tactic popular with a milestone referral program.
 As a subscriber refers more new subscribers, you reward them as they hit higher tiers.
 For example, you might send someone a sticker when they get five referrals, a t-shirt when they get fifteen referrals, etc.

 The tactics listed above have taken newsletters from zero subscribers to over a million.
 Of course, it takes time.
-But if you’d like to jumpstart your newsletter marketing efforts, sign up for website identification software today to get 100 free leads.
+But if you’d like to jumpstart your newsletter marketing efforts, sign up for website identification software today to get some free leads.